Skip to content

 Is There an Increased Infection Risk in Indonesia Without Vaccination?

-In Indonesia, there is an increased risk of intestinal infections, mainly transmitted through unclean water or contaminated food.
+In Indonesia, there is an increased risk of intestinal infections, primarily transmitted through unclean water or contaminated food.
 There is no vaccination available for this.
 Good hygiene with drinking water and food is therefore particularly important.

 Sources